Snaacky/thewiki/docs/getting-started/hentai.md

 #### General-Purpose Content

 [Yande.re](https://yande.re/)/[Gelbooru](https://gelbooru.com/)
 - Well-established sites with vast amounts of user-uploaded content easily searchable due to their usage of various filter tags.
-Note: Gelbooru has many tags blacklisted by default; to access them, click [Here](https://gelbooru.com/index.php?page=account&s=options), check the box that says "Display all site content" and click "Save at the bottom of the page.
+Note: Gelbooru has many tags blacklisted by default; to access them, click [here](https://gelbooru.com/index.php?page=account&s=options), check the box that says "Display all site content" and click "Save" at the bottom of the page.

 - If you can't find what you're looking for on either of these sites, consider checking [Sankaku Channel](https://chan.sankakucomplex.com/) for it.
 Note: some content requires you to make an account to access, but account registrations are open.